NargizaSailaubayeva/lab1ads/README.md

 ```
 ___
 ### Problem 4
+*In this problem, I wrote a code where the function calculates the factorial of a given number with using recursion.
+In this code I have a function `findFactorial(int n)`.*
 #### Definitions
 + @ findFactorial - a set of statements that calculates factorial of given number
 + @ n - given number